-Fon is a PhD Candidate in Computational Neuroscience at Weill Cornell, a US Amgen Scholar and Ford Foundation Fellow.
-Her research focuses on building and testing mathematical models of neural disorders including Schizophrenia, Depression, Autism and Alzheimer's Disease.
+Fon graduated in 2017 with a PhD in Computational Neuroscience at Weill Cornell, and was a US Amgen Scholar and Ford Foundation Fellow.
+Her research focused on building and testing mathematical models of neural disorders including Schizophrenia, Depression, Autism and Alzheimer's Disease.
+In 2016, Fon created the Tri-Institutional Minority Society Summer Research Program for aspiring college scientists and returned as co-director in 2017 for the program's second year.

-Fon is a native of St. Louis, MO and earned a BS in Neuroscience from Duke University.
-In addition to serving as a founding chair of TIMS, she is a Mentor Coach with the educational non-profit America Needs You and an active volunteer with Black Girls Code.
+Fon, a native of St. Louis, MO, earned a BS in Neuroscience from Duke University.
+In addition to serving as a founding chair of TIMS, she was a Mentor Coach with the educational non-profit America Needs You and is an active volunteer with Black Girls Code.

 Tanya is a PhD candidate in the Tri-Institutional Program in Computational Biology and Medicine, at Weill Cornell Medicine, Sloan Kettering and Cornell University.
 She is a Howard Hughes Fellow, and a member of the Consortium for the Advanced Study of Brain Injury (casbinyc.org).
 Her research has led to improved identification of markers of consciousness in patients with severe traumatic brain injuries, using novel quantitative and graph-theoretical EEG methods.